JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/The_Service_Motive_Emerging.md

 Nash went on to say that the phrase: “_Christianity had not failed, simply because Christianity had not yet been tried!_” had been borrowed from him by several writers during World War I. Now compare his quote with this excerpt from 154:4.6 of _The Urantia Book_:

 > Many intelligent and well-meaning men, even in the more enlightened age of these revelations, maintain that modern civilization could not have been built upon the teachings of Jesus — and they are partially right.
 But all such doubters forget that a much better civilization could have been built upon his teachings, and sometime will be.
-This world has never seriously tried to carry out the teachings of Jesus on a large scale, notwithstanding that halfhearted attempts have often been made to follow the doctrines of so-called Christianity.
-[UB 154:4.6](/en/The_Urantia_Book/154#p4_6)
+This world has never seriously tried to carry out the teachings of Jesus on a large scale, notwithstanding that halfhearted attempts have often been made to follow the doctrines of so-called Christianity. <a id="a60_546"></a>[UB 154:4.6](/en/The_Urantia_Book/154#p4_6)

 ## The Golden Rule in Action